-“How long will this take?” is probably the most common question that our clients ask.
+“How long does it take to get Social Security Disability benefits?” is probably the most common question that our clients ask.
 Every case is different, but in general, here are the approximate timeframes for the decision-making process:

 Initial Application